MEng / BEng (Hons) Civil Engineering & Construction

 - The School of Engineering at Mediterranean College – founded in 2005 – is the pioneer in the delivery of higher education Engineering courses in Greece.

-- The course can lead to professional recognition and practice, according to the requirements of the UK Engineering Council, and with further study may also lead to full professional rights in Greece (chartered engineer status).
+- The course can lead to professional recognition and practice, according to the requirements of the UK Engineering Council, and it may also lead to full professional rights in Greece (chartered engineer status).

 - The course covers the four basic civil engineering areas: Structural, Geotechnical, Hydraulic and Infrastructure, being contextualised to the Greek engineering industry (legislation issues, etc).

 - The course includes Computer Aided Design, design and project management, and also focuses on dynamics, structural analysis, reinforced concrete and steel structures.

 - Students have access to modern facilities, both at the College’s in-house workshops and at the partner organisations state-of-the art labs, to do their practical training, projects and internships.

 This programme is validated by the University of Derby and aims to prepare students as graduate Civil Engineers for a successful career in the Construction field.
 Graduates may obtain the license to practice the profession as Chartered Engineers (CEng).

 The programme addresses high school graduates who wish to build a career in Civil Engineering.